manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/view-container-details/view-container-details.md

  -   An Oracle Cloud account
  -   Completed all previous labs successfully
- -   Logged into your host as the *oracle* user
+ -   Logged in to your host as the *oracle* user

 ## Task 1: Set environment variables